Skyfrei/skyfrei/README.md

 ### Hi there 👋

-I'm a well versed software engineer, primarily writing frontend portion of websites in my early teens, and moving over to more exciting languages in my late teens.
-A fan of anything asynchoronous, especially if its made with the tokio runtime.
+I'm a well versed software engineer who worked with android technologies at the beginning of my career.
+However, lately I have been a huge fan of .NET technologies such as C#.
+I am currently using C# in a lot of projects such as, Unity, WPF desktop apps and Xamarine.

 I have strong interests in